 Pumpkin PancakesCourse: Breakfast, BrunchCuisine: AmericanDifficulty: Easy

 These pumpkin pancakes are like pumpkin pie for breakfast!
 The delicious and comforting flavors of pumpkin and warm spices in these scratch-made pancakes will make them a family favorite breakfast treat!
-Serve warmed maple syrup, fresh fruit or whipped cream!
+Serve with warm maple syrup, fresh fruit or whipped cream!

 2 cups all-purpose flour